sukumar0508/DisneyPlus-Data-Analysis/README.md

-# ViewerVerse: Disney+ Hotstar Data Analysis and Dashboard
+# VieweVerse: A Data-Driven Exploration of Disney+ Hotstar’s Streaming Trends

 ## 🔍 Overview
 This project explores content trends on Disney+ Hotstar using a dataset of 1,450+ titles.
 We performed data cleaning, EDA, and built a Tableau dashboard to visualize top genres, content types, countries, and timeline insights.